Ideal Customer Profiling – How to Identify your Most Profitable Prospects

 Your customers have changed, and you need to too…

 As the number of marketing channels and competitors grow, businesses have to get smarter.
-As you may have already learnt in my article on Micro-Moments, mobile internet has enabled a more astute and confident customer, which has ultimately changed the way they purchase tourism product, and therefore tourism brands need to adjust their messaging and marketing mediums to suit their needs.
+Also based on the insights from Google’s Micro Moment research, mobile internet has enabled a more astute and confident customer, which has ultimately changed the way they purchase tourism product, and therefore tourism brands need to adjust their messaging and marketing mediums to suit their needs.

 Achieving cut-through in our hyper connected, content dense, competitive online (and offline) market is overwhelmingly hard for most tourism brands.
 However, it can be made a great deal easier if tourism brands have a laser focus on attracting customers who will bring them the most profit.